levinemi/BikeShareWeather/README.md

 directory is set in R Studio, load and run the "BikeShare_Weather - Clean.Rmd".

 ***Report***
-Summary Report Bike Share Toronto Weather.pdf is a report summarizing the model develop and findings.
+Summary Report Bike Share Toronto Weather.pdf is a report summarizing the model development and findings.